fuopen/UKB_anc/README.md

 # UKB_anc
-Analysis scripts for UKB ancestry Nature Genetic paper (accepted).
-If you find any of the scripts listed here is useful and you've used in your publication, please cite our preprint and journal paper as below:
+Analysis scripts for UKB ancestry Nature Genetics paper (accepted).
+If you find any of the scripts listed here is useful and you've used in your publication, please cite our preprint and journal paper (Nature Genetics) as below:

 **Preprint**: